-- Provides the student with two or three consecutive semesters of field practice for two (16 hours) or three days (24 hours) per week.
-The student spends a total of 720 hours in the field setting for which he/she earns six (6) credit hours. - Provides at least 9 hours of clinical service weekly to individuals, families and groups in the three days/24 hours per week of field placement. - Encourages student attendance at weekly staff meetings, case conferences, in-service trainings, etc. to provide ample exposure to agency life. - Allows the student the opportunity to further examine and integrate the theories and skills of agency-based clinical social work practice with individuals, families and small groups. - Allows the student further development and refinement of student's clinical assessment, intervention and evaluation skills. - Allows for the consolidation of the student's own identity as a professional, ethical, disciplined and self-aware clinical social worker.
+- 2. Allows students to provide clinical services for at least 9 hours of clinical service weekly to individuals, families and groups in the 20-24 hours per week of field placement. - 3.
+Allows for student to attend weekly staff meetings, case conferences, in-service trainings, etc. to provide ample exposure to agency life. - 4.
+Provides opportunity for students to examine and integrate the theories and skills of agency-based clinical social work practice with individuals, families, and small groups. - 5.
+Encourages students to develop and refine their clinical assessment, intervention, and evaluation skills. - 6.
+Provides opportunities for students to consolidate their own identities as professional, disciplined, and self-aware clinical social workers.

-Extended Field Option: The Center for Social Work Education offers the option for second year field students to enroll in a 16 hour per week second year field practicum that extends from fall through the end of the summer class sessions.
-Students that elect this extended option will complete the same number of hours in the field as do students who elect the traditional twenty four hour per week field placement option.
-Students who enroll in the extended field placement must take a 1 credit field seminar during the summer semester.
+Extended Field Option: The Center for Social Work Education offers the option for second year field students to enroll in a 14-16 hour per week specialization/ second year field placement that extends beyond the second semester (SW 639/ SW 658).
+Students who elect this option will complete the same total number of hours in the field as the students who elect the traditional 20-24 hour per week option.
+Students who enroll in the extended field placement must take a one-credit field seminar (SW 652) during the third semester of field.
+This option must be discussed with and approved by the Director/ Assistant Director of Field Education and must be agreed upon by the host agency.
+In order to utilize this option, the student must begin the process of approval no later than the start of SW 638.